-To deal with this condition, perform a small water change.
+To deal with this condition, a small water change should be performed.
 Decreasing the amount of food and improving the aeration inside the tank can also help.
 Make sure you do this gradually, as any sudden changes can make them sick.
 To prevent the fish from having nitrate poisoning, perform weekly water changes.
 It will help to keep nitrate levels low in your tank.

 This illness is caused by a bacterial infection that can affect both the internal and external organs of the fish.
 The disease usually results in swelling of the stomach area which can sometimes even result in the scales of the fish coming out from the skin.
 It can result in a pine-cone shape which can be very painful for them.

 High amounts of salt, poor water conditions and overfeeding can lead to this disease.
 It is easier to treat the disease if detected early.
 If the swelling increases, then it can be difficult to treat the disease.
-If not treated properly Dropsy can be fatal for the fish.
+If not treated properly, Dropsy can be fatal.
 Consult your vet if you see signs of swelling on their skin or unusual behavior.
 In most cases, medications will help to treat the condition.

 The dietary needs of the Butterflyfish depend upon the individual species.
 Most will feed on algae, invertebrates and crustaceans.

 Some species will strictly feed on algae, coral or sponges.
-So if you are unable to add coral to your tank, do not get Butterflyfish species that feed only on coral.
+If you are unable to add coral to your tank, do not get Butterflyfish species that feed only on coral.

 They should be fed 2 to 3 times a day.
-Avoid overfeeding, as it can result in health issues like swelling of the stomach (Dropsy).
+Avoid overfeeding them because it can result in health issues like their stomach swelling (Dropsy).

-Many seem to get confused between the two because of the similarity in names, but the fact is, they are different.
-Saltwater Butterflyfish come under the Chaetodontidae family that includes Coralfish and Bannerfish, consisting of hundreds of marine fish species.
-African Butterflyfish comes from the Pantodontidae family which is a group of freshwater fish.
+Many people seem to confuse the two because of the similarity of their names, but they are different.
+Saltwater Butterflyfish are in the Chaetodontidae family that includes Coralfish and Bannerfish, consisting of hundreds of marine fish species.
+African Butterflyfish are in the Pantodontidae family which is a group of freshwater fish.
 The African Butterflyfish are also called Freshwater Butterflyfish.